 If a WUR non-AP STA is in WUR mode, then:

-A WUR AP shall schedule a WUR Wake-up frame for transmission to the WUR non-AP STA to notify the WUR non-AP STA that the WUR AP intends to have operation with the WUR non-AP STA as described in 29.9.2 (WUR AP operation) and 29.9.3 (WUR non-AP STA operation) if the WUR non-AP STA is in the doze state.
+A WUR AP shall schedule for transmission a WUR Wake-up frame for the WUR non-AP STA during an on duration that is negotiated with the WUR non-AP STA to notify the WUR non-AP STA that the WUR AP intends to have operation with the WUR non-AP STA as described in 29.9.2 (WUR AP operation) and 29.9.3 (WUR non-AP STA operation) if the WUR non-AP STA is in the doze state.
+The WUR Wake-up frame classifies as a keep-alive WUR frame for a WUR STA that has requested the transmission of keep-alive WUR frames during WUR mode setup.

-The WUR AP may send a WUR Wake-up frame to the WUR non-AP STA (see 29.9 (Wake-up operation)) in the WUR duty cycle schedule agreed between the WUR AP and the WUR non-AP STA if the WUR non-AP STA is in the doze state.
+A WUR AP shall schedule for transmission a WUR Beacon frame during an on duration that is negotiated with the WUR non-AP STA as a keep-alive WUR frame if the WUR AP does not schedule for transmission a WUR Wake-up frame for the WUR STA during that on duration and the WUR STA has requested the transmission of keep-alive WUR frames during a successful WUR mode setup (see 29.8.2 (WUR Mode Setup)).

-The existing negotiated service periods between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, i.e., the WUR non-AP STA is not required to be in the awake state during the existing negotiated service period:
+(#3102)The existing negotiated service periods between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule are suspended, i.e., the WUR non-AP STA is not required to be in the awake state during the existing negotiated service period:

 After the WUR AP transmits a WUR Wake-up frame addressed to the WUR non-AP STA with an indication of individually addressed buffered BU(s), the WUR AP expects that the WUR non- AP STA is in the awake state at the earliest service period, which has end time larger than the received time of the frame plus the transition delay indicated by the WUR non-AP STA in the WUR Capabilities elements, following the existing PS operation (e.g., individual TWT) agreed between the WUR AP and the WUR non-AP STA.